 1. Invitation to Participate

 You are invited to participate in a research study modelling the influence of attributes (e.g., provider type, setting) on service providers’ conceptualizations of service intensity in children’s mental health.
-You are invited as you are a service provider (e.g., social worker, psychologist, psychotherapist), for adults, adolescents and/or children, in Canada, Australia and the UK.
+You are invited as you are a service provider (e.g., social worker, psychologist, psychotherapist), for adults, adolescents and/or children, in Canada, Australia, the US and the UK.

 2. Why is this study being done?